kh0rvus/june-bug/README.md

 #### TF-IDF Vector
 The **TF-IDF Vector** is a single-dimension NumPy array of length &Theta;

-At each element i_&theta; of the array, exists a tf-idf statistic corresponding to the token at index &theta; of the *Tokens Vector*
+At each element i_&theta; of the array, exists a tf-idf weight corresponding to the token at index &theta; of the *Tokens Vector*

 example:
 TODO throw example